University of Cosmic Intelligence: Incidents

 The group has been linked to several crimes and arrests, including multiple murders and disappearances.
 The organization itself does not advocate for murder or violence.
 On January 16, 2022, 23-year-old Damien Washam of Eight Mile, Alabama, murdered his mother with a ninja sword and also attacked his brother and uncle.
 Washam's father Hubert blamed Jamal's videos for the murder, stating that Damien had begun watching Jamal's videos a few weeks before the murder and that his behavior suddenly changed and he began expressing bizarre beliefs.
 Washam was found not guilty by reason of insanity.

 In August 2022, two female followers of Jamal named Krystal Pinkins and Yasmine Hider were arrested for the August 14 murder of University of Central Florida (UCF) student Adam Simjee.
 Simjee and his girlfriend Mikayla Paulus were driving through Cheaha State Park in Alabama when they stopped to help Hider, who claimed her car wouldn't start.
 Hider than pulled a gun on the couple and demanded that they follow her into the forest.
 Simjee pulled his own gun and shot Hider who shot Simjee back, killing him.
 Hider was arrested at the scene of the shooting and law enforcement located and arrested Pinkins a few hours later at an off-the-grid camp in the forest, where the two women had been living.
 During Pinkins' arrest, her 5-year-old son pointed a shotgun at officers.
 In January 2024, Hider was sentenced to 35 years in prison while Pinkins received a life sentence.

 In August 2023, six people from the St. Louis area, two of them young children, disappeared from a Quality Inn in Florissant, Missouri.
 The four adults of the group are all followers of Jamal and law enforcement have connected their disappearance to Jamal's encouragement to his followers to go off-the-grid and cut off contact with their families.
 According to the Berkeley police department, the people in question had quit their jobs, become increasingly isolated from family, and been seen engaging in nude meditation outdoors before their disappearance.

 In August 2023, Jamal was convicted of child molestation and cruelty to children in Georgia for sexually abusing a ten-year-old girl.
 He was sentenced to 18 years in prison followed by 22 years of probation.
-He is incarcerated at Hays State Prison.
 Jamal's victim was the child of his former partner Darshell Smith, with whom he has a son.
 Smith stated that Jamal frequently subjected her and her children to screaming rants and that she received harassment from his followers after she disclosed the abuse to law enforcement.
 Some of Jamal's followers continue to support him despite his conviction, maintaining Jamal's innocence and regarding his conviction and imprisonment as part of a deliberate plot to silence his teachings.
 After his conviction, UCI social media pages implored followers to continue to send Jamal money.